kieselnb/CollatzConjecture/README.md

 ```

 ##### Server/Client Operation
-To start an executable in the serving mode, run with the option `-s <Port>`,
+To start an executable in the serving mode, run with the option `-s <port>`,
-where `Port` is the number of the port you want to serve from.
+where `port` is the number of the port you want to serve from.
 To connect a
-client to this server, run with the option `-c IP:Port`, where `IP` is the
+client to this server, run with the option `-c <ip:port>`, where `ip` is the
-address of the machine running the server and `Port` is the port number the
+address of the machine running the server and `port` is the port number the
 server was told to serve from.

+#### C
+The C executable is not built with client/server capabilities, even though it
+claims it is.
+Run it with the option `--server <port>` to get it to run, but
+it will not serve anything.

 ### Documentation
 The C++ code has adopted a Doxygen-compatible documentation standard, so